- 75g coconut oil, plus extra for greasing

 3. Add 75g coconut oil to a food processor, then pour in the oat drink and maple syrup.
 Crack in the eggs and scoop in the roasted and mashed pumpkin or squash.
 Whizz till combined and smooth.
 No food processor?
 Just mash the squash in a big bowl, the beat in the rest of the ingredients with a wooden spoon till combined.

 4. Pour the liquid ingredients into the dry ingredients and beat together to mix.
 Scoop the batter into the loaf tin and slide it into the oven.
 Bake for 30-35 mins till risen and firm to the touch – a skewer inserted into the middle should come out clean.
 Take the tin out of the oven and let the bread cool in the tin for 10-15 mins, then turn out.
-This bread is lovely served warm or cold, spread with butter or nut butter and a spoonful of jam.
+This pumpkin bread is lovely served warm or cold, spread with butter or nut butter and a spoonful of jam.